api-platform/docs/distribution/testing.md

     public function testUpdateBook(): void
     {
-        // Only create the book we needed with a given ISBN BookFactory::createOne(['isbn' => '9781344037075']);
+        // Only create the book we need with a given ISBN BookFactory::createOne(['isbn' => '9781344037075']);

         $client = static::createClient();